 3. Can you afford it?

 To afford a new roof, you might have to sell your house “as is” and reduce the price to make room in your budget for the expense.
-But before you spend the money to replace the roof, think about getting other repairs done or making other improvements.
+Before spending money on roof replacement, consider completing other repairs or making additional improvements.

 4. What’s the damage?

 If the inspector finds roof concerns, consult a professional roofer about the cost of repairs or replacement.
-When a buyer leverages the repair or replacement cost as a bargaining point after you’ve taken no action, you’ll know how much to change the sales price.
+When a buyer uses repair or replacement cost as a bargaining point after you’ve made no moves, you can adjust the sales price accordingly.

 Get quotes from reliable roofers.
 This is because professional advice and action costs can help you make a reasonable conclusion.